Towards Accelerated Model Training via Bayesian Data Selection: Experiment

 \subsection{Speedup on Clean Data and Noisy Data}

 We first empirically evaluate the proposed method on CIFAR-10 and CIFAR-100 with/without label noise. \cref{tab:speedups} reports the results.
-We can observe that the proposed method achieves considerably improved training speed compared to the competing baselines in both scenarios with and without label noise.
+We can observe that the proposed method achieves considerably improved training speed compared to competing baselines in both scenarios with and without label noise.
 This evidences the efficacy of our Bayesian selection method in filtering out redundant and noisy data points in the training set.
-Despite leveraging on extra holdout data, RHO-LOSS still underperforms our approach, potentially due to the less reliable approximations.
-Surprisingly, the superiority of our method is even more significant on the more challenging CIFAR-100, which is probably attributed to the non-trivial performance of the introduced CLIP-based zero-shot predictor.
-We also point out that our method eventually reaches higher final accuracy than the zero-shot CLIP, implying the practical value of our method.
+Despite leveraging extra holdout data, RHO-LOSS still underperforms our approach, potentially due to the less reliable approximations.
+Surprisingly, the superiority of our method is even more significant on the more challenging CIFAR-100.
+We also point out that our method eventually reaches higher final accuracy than the zero-shot CLIP.
+In other words, our method does not hinge on a performant zero-shot predictor.